-In fiscal year 2022-23, the State System will receive \$552.5 million in General Fund appropriations, an increase of \$75.0 million or 15.7% over the prior fiscal year.
-On July 21, 2022, the Board of Governors approved a new allocation method to the state appropriation allocations.
+In fiscal year 2023-24, the State System will receive \$585.6 million in General Fund appropriations, an increase of \$33.1 million, or 6.0%, over the prior fiscal year.
+On July 21, 2022, the Board approved a new allocation method for state appropriations.
 This new allocation formula is student-focused and based on core operations and enrollment.
 The detailed methodology and calculations to support these distributions can be found in Procedure/Standard 2022-55: Allocation Formula Methodology.
+This new formula was fully implemented and used to allocate the state appropriation received beginning in fiscal year 2022-23.

-This new formula is fully implemented and was used to allocate the state appropriation received in FY 2022-23.
-The University's share of the total general fund appropriation, through the allocation formula, increased by 7.0% in fiscal year 2021-22 to \$62.3 million.
-In fiscal year 2022-23 the University is scheduled to receive \$81.4 million, an increase of 30.8%.
+Under the new allocation method, the University's share of the total general fund appropriation increased by 30.8% in fiscal year 2022-23 to \$81.4 million.
+In fiscal year 2023-24 the University is scheduled to receive \$89.8 million, an increase of 10.3%.